-The consultation exercises previously outlined will help establish needs to address and therefore how best these equal opportunities could be delivered.
+The consultation exercises previously outlined will help establish needs to address and therefore, how best these equal opportunities could be delivered.

-2.8 Community Events
+Community Events

-Over the last few years the Parks and Open Spaces Management Team have organised and staged a number of community events in The Canch.
-These highly successful activities have supplemented those run by other organisations and groups:
+Over recent years, the Parks and Open Spaces Management Team have organised and staged a number of community events in The Canch.
+These highly successful activities have supplemented those run by other organisations and groups.